GGFHF/TOA/README.md

-# TOA (Tree-oriented annotation)
+# TOA (Taxonomy-oriented Annotation)

-TOA aims to establish workflows geared towards woody plant species that automate the extraction of information from genomic databases and the annotation of sequences.
+TOA aims to establish workflows geared towards plant species that automate the extraction of information from genomic databases and the annotation of sequences.
 TOA uses the following databases:
 Dicots PLAZA 4.0, Monocots PLAZA 4.0, Gymno PLAZA 1.0, NCBI RefSeq Plant and NCBI Nucleotide Database (NT) and NCBI Non-Redundant Protein Sequence Database (NR).
 Although TOA was primarily designed to work with